parautenbach/WeeWX-BME280/README.md

 sudo /etc/init.d/weewx start
 ```

+To uninstall, just run `wee_extension --uninstall bme280wx`.

-# Driver Configuration
+# Manual Driver Configuration

-Run `i2cdetect -y 1` (where `1` is the I2C port number) from a command line to get the I2C address.
+Run `i2cdetect -y 1` (where `1` is the I2C port number) from a command line to get the I2C address of the BME280 sensor.

-Add the following to `weewx.conf`:
+Add the following to `/etc/weewx/weewx.conf`:

 ```ini
 [Station]